JackSzwergold/Writing/memories/Iron Maiden, Guns and Video Games.md

 “Here, let me show you,” he said as he leaned forward.

 I backed off a bit shook my head no, laughing and smiling a bit and headed back to my friend’s room.
-As I backed out of the room, my friend looked at me and moved into the bedroom.

-then looked at his dad and started talking to him in Russian.
+As I backed out of the room, my friend looked at me and slowly walked into the bedroom.
+He put his hand on his dad’s shoulder, started to talk to him in Russian and made his dad put the gun away.